 And that’s that.
 Hope this tutorial on how to use silicone molds the correct way for cake decorating is useful and hope it helps in your successful use of silicone molds.

 Happy Decorating :)

-Pin this for later here:
+Pin this tutorial on how to use silicone molds for cake decorating for later here: